 My collection started to include 1/1 cars at the age of 15 when I bought a 1984 Saab 900 S with a bad automatic transmission.
 Today, I’ve got enough cars to create my own traffic jam – some run, some don’t, some are for parts, most of them are pictured below.

 1979 Mercedes-Benz 300D.
 My fifth w123, a very clean car purchased from the second owner.
 It currently has 280,000 kilometers (roughly 173,000 miles).

 1969 Renault 4.
 A very original car that only has 73,000 documented kilometers (roughly 45,000 miles) on the clock.
 It’s a project that needs brake, fuel delivery and electrical work.

 1978 Citroën 2CV 4.
-Purchased in 2008 from a man who had it sitting on his farm.
-It runs well and is used as an occasional driver.
+I purchased it from a man who had it sitting on his farm.
+After work on the brakes, the body, the carburetor and the electrical system, it passed inspections and is an occasional driver.

 1983 Citroën GSA.
 Bought from the original owner’s grandson with 76,000 kilometers (47,000 miles) on the clock.
 I used it as a daily driver for over a year and it’s up to 86,000 (53,000 miles) at the time of writing.

 1972 Volkswagen 1302.
 It’s mechanically sound — I drove it halfway across France.
 The plan is to get it looking stock again.
 I took the photos below right after I bought it.
 I’ve since removed the tint, fitted a set of original steel wheels, and replaced the go-kart steering wheel with the four-spoke unit it originally came with.
 I still need to source a set of period-correct front seats.

 1971 Fiat 850.
 Purchased after courting it for over a decade.
 It was parked in the early 2000s, but it’s complete and largely rust-free.
 It’s one of my on-going projects.